Urban Music Creatives, Curators and Brands to Follow on Social Media

 You may know him most for his laugh, but I don't think I have to explain in detail about how important Elliott Wilson and his wife, Danyel Smith, are to hip-hop.
 His influence started in the 90s with his work at Vibe, continued with XXL, and still survives with his website, his Rap Radar podcast, and now with his hip-hop editorial director role at Tidal.
 If you're looking for constant news about what's going on in mainstream hip-hop, follow his Twitter and Instagram accounts, especially Instagram (@elliottwilson).

 I became hip to Rob Markman for his amazing interview with Kendrick Lamar when he was still working with MTV News.
 But, before that, he worked as a writer and editor at XXL, Complex and more.
 Since his interview with Kendrick, he moved forward to work with artists via Genius.
-You probably know a good bit of the lyrics to Panda and to most hip-hop songs from 2015 to now because of his work.
+You probably know a good bit of the lyrics to "Panda" and to most hip-hop songs from 2015 to now because of his work.
 Follow Genius (@Genius) and Rob (@robmarkman) over on Twitter.
+Oh, and make sure to check out his album, Write to Dream, over on iTunes.

 Fauntleroy has been behind a lot of amazing hip-hop, R&B, and pop tracks over the past decade.
 You've heard him with Common, Kendrick Lamar, Rihanna, Drake, Kanye West, Justin Timberlake, Jay-Z, and more recently, Bruno Mars.
 So, when he goes live on Periscope and Instagram Live, it's important for me to stop and watch, and, most importantly, listen because he does it quickly and then deletes them.
 Follow him on Twitter and Periscope at @fauntleroy and on Instagram at @jamesfauntleroyii.